Student Achievement Plan

 Northern Lights Public Schools is committed to enhancing and supporting instructional practices to improve the numeracy and literacy skills of all ECS to Grade 6 students, and is committed to providing all Grade 7 to 12 students with enhanced instruction and programming to ensure a learning pathway that leads to success.

-Outcome One - Kindergarten to Grade 6 Students: In alignment with Outcome One of the Alberta Education business plan, Alberta’s students are successful, Northern Lights students will achieve the acceptable standard in literacy and numeracy foundational skills with enhanced and supporting instructional practices.
-Measurement tools for the numeracy and literacy priority will include the performance measures identified below.
+Kindergarten to Grade 6 Students: In alignment with Outcome One of the Alberta Education business plan, Alberta’s students are successful, Northern Lights students will achieve the acceptable standard in literacy and numeracy foundational skills with enhanced and supporting instructional practices.

 Student achievement entails students meeting or exceeding established learning outcomes, and obtaining the knowledge and skills, as well as receiving diverse programming opportunities, to successfully complete high school and transition to post-secondary training or employment.
 Acceptable standard is defined as:

-• for grades 6 and 9 those students who meet the acceptable standard on Provincial Achievement Tests
+• for grade 6 those students who meet the acceptable standard on Provincial Achievement Tests

 Plan for Implementation